 Kinghorn Tennis Club

 Please see our News Page for detailed information about the Covid-19 restrictions and access to the courts and clubhouse.
-One of the conditions for re-opening the courts is the ability to control numbers participating at any one time, and therefore there will be no access to the courts for non-members until further notice.
+One of the conditions for re-opening the courts is the ability to control numbers participating at any one time, and therefore there will be no access to the courts remain locked but can be booked by members and non-members through ClubSpark.
+Information about how to do this is in the Membership section.

 Kinghorn Tennis Club was formed in May 1927.